Spicy Penne alla Vodka

 In this classic red sauce, we use vodka instead of red wine.
 It lightens up the cream and Parmesan in the sauce, giving it a subtle, grainy depth and bite without adding any real flavor.
 The result is a sauce that’s rich and deeply satisfying — and yet also light and spicy.
 A handful of chopped basil tossed in at the end is also a wonderful foil for the heavy notes, the perfect fresh finish.

-We love this recipe for unfussy entertaining.
-It’s very easy to prep and cook, so it’s perfect for a weeknight dinner party or a Sunday supper, when you want the pleasure of making something special for a bunch of friends, but not the anxiety of a long-winded, messy project.
+We love this recipe because it’s not fussy, but it is special.
+It’s very easy to prep and cook, so it’s perfect for a weeknight dinner or a Sunday supper, when you want the pleasure of making something delicious for your family, but not the anxiety of a long-winded, messy project.

 It’s substantive enough that you could serve it as a one-bowl meal.
-But if you feel like squaring things up, ask a friend to pick up some Italian bread, another to make a green salad — and someone should definitely bring a bottle of red wine.
+But if you feel like squaring things up, add some Italian bread and a green salad — and by all means, a bottle of red wine.

 Servings: 4 to 6